Day of Remembrance (Japanese Americans): Alaska

 In Alaska, the earliest recorded Day of Remembrance event was held on February 19, 2016.
 It was hosted at the Joint-Base Elmendorf Richardson with an attendance of a few dozen people and was a first of its kind event held at the Joint-Base Elmendorf Richardson.
 The event was a single day event consisting of speaker Alice Tanaka Hikido who as a child, lived through the events of relocation and Japanese internment when she was only 9 years old.
 The place this event took place in was unique due to the fact the building is resting on a not commonly known internment camp.
 Knowing this information, it was also noted that in Hikido's presentation references to the prison like containment of the camps were made known.

 Utah

 In Utah, the earliest recorded Day of Remembrance event was held February 19, 2005.
 The event was held in Salt Lake City's Japantown at the Japanese Church of Christ by the Japanese-American community.
 The event was held to remember the role the war had on the Japantown and community.
-The event consisted of speakers such as the United States Representative Mike Honda who recognized February 19 as a day to educate people on the injustices of World War II, University of Utah Professor Haruko Moriyasu as well as the presentation of the 30 minute film Toyo Miyatake: Infinite Shades of Gray, A film based on Toyo Miyatake's secret photography at the Manzanar internment camp.
+The event consisted of speakers such as U.S. Representative Mike Honda who recognized February 19 as a day to educate people on the injustices of World War II, University of Utah Professor Haruko Moriyasu as well as the presentation of the 30 minute film Toyo Miyatake: Infinite Shades of Gray, A film based on Toyo Miyatake's secret photography at the Manzanar internment camp.